-What does the text link counter do?
+What does Yoast SEO’s text link counter do?

 Where do I find the text link counter?

-This functionality is very actionable.
+Because it immediately shows you the number of internal links when it comes to every one of your posts, this functionality is very actionable.
 If you want to improve your site structure and your SEO, the text link counter will help you do that.

 What can I do with it?

-Improve site structure by adding links
+Improve site structure by adding links from your post